tbidne/path-size/README.md

 **Arg:** `-n,--num-paths (NAT | all)`

 **Description:** The number of paths to display.
-Defaults to 10.
-Can be a natural number of the string `all`, in which case all paths are returned.
+If unspecified, defaults to 10.
+The option 'all' returns everything.

 **Examples:**